-The number of off-site sanitary projects within the model increased by twenty-eight (28) to forty-six (46) with the total costs of the projects increasing by \$28.84 million from \$28.48 million to \$57.32 million.
-Updated cost estimates are based on 2017 estimates and include engineering costs and contingencies.
+• The number of off-site sanitary projects within the model remained the same as last year with a total of forty-six (46) with the total costs of the projects increasing by \$2.04 million from \$57.32 million to \$59.37 million.
+Cost estimates were adjusted for projects anticipated for construction in the next five years and project cost estimates are based on 2018 estimates and include engineering costs and contingencies.